National City California

 On average, the warmest month is August.
 The highest recorded temperature was 108 Â°F in September 1988.
 On average, the coolest month is December.
 The lowest recorded temperature was 15 Â°F in April 2003.
 The maximum average precipitation occurs in February.

 Like most of Southern California and the San Diego County region, the majority of National City's current area was originally occupied by chaparral, a plant community made up mostly of drought-resistant shrubs.
 National City's broad city limits encompass the San Diego National Wildlife Refuge and the most northern area of the Sweetwater Marsh National Wildlife Refuge.
-The Sweetwater River runs from the Cuyamaca Mountains, through National City and Chula Vista via a flood control channel (natural route as opposed to a canal) and empties into the San Diego Bay.
+The Sweetwater River runs from the Cuyamaca Mountains, through National City and Chula Vista via a flood control channel (natural route as opposed to a canal) and empties into San Diego Bay.
 Most of west National City is flat with an average elevation of 72 feet (22 m), which made it historically desirable and well suited for the Spanish to graze their horses.
 The eastern areas of National City tend to have canyons and ridges with an existing wildlife.

-Most recent data from the 2020 United States census reported that National City had a population of 56,173, with a population density of 6,200 people per square mile (2,400/km2).
+Most recent data from the 2020 United States census reported that National City had a population of 56,173, with a population density of 6,200 people per square mile (2,400 people/km2).
 The demographic breakdowns are as follows: 4,470 (8.0%) were non-Hispanic White, 2,239 (4.0%) African American, 957 (1.7%) Native American, 11,094 (19.7%) Asian, 335 (0.6%) Pacific Islander, and 12,337 (22.0%) from two or more races.
-Hispanic or Latino of any race were 37,086 (66.0%).
+There were 37,086 residents of Hispanic or Latino ancestry, of any race (66.0%).
 The median household income was $51,735, and persons living in poverty was estimated at 15.2%

-The 2010 United States Census reported that National City had a population of 58,582.
+The 2010 United States census reported that National City had a population of 58,582.
 The population density was 6,426.7 inhabitants per square mile (2,481.4/km2).
 The racial makeup of National City was 24,725 (42.2%) White (11.7% non-Hispanic White), 3,054 (5.2%) African American, 618 (1.1%) Native American, 12,402 (20.2%) Asian, 482 (0.8%) Pacific Islander, 3,638 (6.2%) from other races, 2,829 (4.8%) from two or more races and 16,175 (27.6%) Other.
-Hispanic or Latino of any race were 36,911 persons (63.0%).
+There were 36,911 residents of Hispanic or Latino ancestry, of any race (63.0%).

 The Census reported that 52,830 people (90.2% of the population) lived in households, 5,341 (9.1%) lived in non-institutionalized group quarters, and 411 (0.7%) were institutionalized.